omega8cc/boa/docs/FILES-SYMLINK-USER.md

 files — it never shares the original's uploads.
 Changing files on one site does not affect the other.

+## Reusing a site name

+If you delete a site and later create a new one with the **same name**, the new site starts clean with its own fresh files.
+Any leftover files from the previous site of that name are set aside automatically — never mixed into the new site — so there is nothing you need to clean up first.

 ## Sharing files between two of your own sites (optional)

 Occasionally you may *want* a second site to use another site's files — for